quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

     title?:string,
     description?:string,
     summary?: Summary,
-    trace: Trace
+    trace: TraceSeq
 }

-// list of qlog events, starting with a Record Separator and ending with a newline
+// list of qlog events, serialized in accordance with RFC 7464,
+// starting with a Record Separator character and ending with a newline.
+// For display purposes, Record Separators are rendered as <RS>

-JSON-SEQ serialization:
+JSON-SEQ serialization example:

-RS{
+<RS>{
-    "qlog_version": "ietf-draft-01",
+    "qlog_version": "0.3",
     "qlog_format": "JSON-SEQ",
     "title": "Name of this particular JSON Text Sequence qlog file (short)", "description": "Description for this trace file (long)",